aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 ![Rule engine ](../media/feature_flags_diagram.png)

-### Adjusting in-memory cache

-By default, we cache configuration retrieved from the Store for 5 seconds for performance and reliability reasons.

-You can override `max_age` parameter when instantiating the store.

-    ```python hl_lines="7"
-    from aws_lambda_powertools.utilities.feature_flags import FeatureFlags, AppConfigStore

-    app_config = AppConfigStore(
-        environment="dev",
-        application="product-catalogue",
-        name="features",
-        max_age=300
-    )
-    ```

 ### Envelope

 There are scenarios where you might want to include feature flags as part of an existing application configuration.